bodhisattwaMondal/Jarvis/README.md

     ```
 - Training model for face recognition

     ![face recognition](https://github.com/bodhisattwaMondal/Jarvis/assets/123143501/ff8ee175-7a2f-4a64-a1e2-aa31eb1a15f0)
     ```
     Go to user_authentication folder:
         Taking Facial Samples-
             - Run sample generator.py
             - Assign unique ID for each person starting from 1
-            - Look at the webcam for face samples
+            - Look at the webcam for taking face samples

         Training Model-
             - Run model trainer.py